NexusFi: Find Your Edge

 Poor vs. Good Excess: A single-print tail (good excess) means the market rejected that level decisively -- professional traders defended it.
 Multiple TPOs at the extreme (poor high/low) means the market struggled to leave -- expect return visits.

 Per @tigertrader: "Trend days are the exception rather than the rule.
-They probably occur about once every 6-7 days or 3-4 times a month.
-Most of the gains and the linear moves in /ES occur overnight in the ETH session."
+They probably occur about once every 6-7 days."
 [9]

 “There is only a 2% historical probability that neither side of the IB will be broken.”